hugomilan/tlmbht/docs/theory/ana/heat 1D TT.md

 ### Solving

 I will show the solution process for the heat equation.
-The solution process for the diffusion equation follows straightforward.
+The solution process for the diffusion equation follows straightforwardly.

 I will use the principle of suporposition so that: